-The image on the right side of figure 3 shows the results after iterative refinement.
-The simple refinement procedure that we use is not guaranteed to converge to the theoretically optimal result but we have found that the results are consistently good and quite sufficient for our purposes.
-Since both the splitting and optimization stages are of linear complexity and account, on average, for between 1 and 4% of the total computational time we did not feel the need to improve their speed.
-The greedy splitting step took about 2 seconds, and the refinement about 10 seconds for the 70,000 triangle data set shown.
+not guaranteed to converge to the theoretically optimal result, but we have found that the results are consistently good and quite sufficient for our purposes.
+Since both the splitting and optimization stages are of linear complexity and account, on average, for between 1 and 4 percent of the total computational time, we did not feel the need to improve their speed.
+The greedy splitting step took about 2 seconds and the refinement about 10 seconds for the 70,000 triangle data set shown.
 In the rare event that acceptable results are not achieved in this phase, the splitting process can be repeated using a tighter limit on the acceptable normal error (which will result in more, smaller patches).
-Increasing the number of patches does not cause an increase in the computational expense in the subsequent texture synthesis step since the synthesis cost is only dependent on the total number of pixel synthesized.
-More significant is the issue that with very small patches comes an increased risk that the texture synthesis process will run into difficulties and "grow garbage", either due to the paucity of available contextual information along the shortened boundary, or to the near proximity of mutually incompatible pre-defined boundary conditions.
+Increasing the number of patches does not cause an increase in the computational expense in the subsequent texture synthesis step since the synthesis cost is only dependent on the total number of pixels synthesized.
+More significant is the issue that with very small patches comes an increased risk that the texture synthesis process will run into difficulties and "grow garbage," either due to the paucity of available contextual information along the shortened boundary or to the near proximity of mutually incompatible predefined boundary conditions.